 Jump to It

-This year marks 50 years since Neil Armstrong walked and jumped on the moon.
-Ask the high potential learner to jump as high as they can by a wall, mark the point reached and measure the height.
+It’s been over 50 years since Neil Armstrong walked and jumped on the moon.
+Ask your high potential learner to jump as high as they can by a wall, mark the point reached and measure the height.
 Can they calculate how high they could jump on other planets?
 For deeper thinking – add the concept of gravitational pull.

 Medical Matters